KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * associate

-    * Returns a [Map](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-map/index.html#kotlin.collections.Map) containing key-value pairs provided by [transform](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/associate.html#kotlin.collections$associate(kotlin.Array((kotlin.collections.associate.T)),%20kotlin.Function1((kotlin.collections.associate.T,%20kotlin.Pair((kotlin.collections.associate.K,%20kotlin.collections.associate.V)))))/transform) function applied to elements of the given array.
+    * Returns a Map containing key-value pairs provided by transform function applied to elements of the given array.

     * val charCodes = intArrayOf(72, 69, 76, 76, 79)
         val byCharCode = charCodes.associate { it to Char(it) }